 **Please note that due to the revised Fair Labor Standards Act (FLSA) changes (effective 12/1/2016), exempt (salaried) employees must maintain a minimum gross salary of $916/week -- regardless of the hours worked that week.
 If a reduction in hours causes your gross salary to fall below $916/week, you are, unfortunately, not eligible for the reduced seasonal hours program, even if you meet all of the other criteria above.

 - Reduced Seasonal Hours -- Reduced Hours Schedule: Employees who meet the above criteria may request a temporary reduced work schedule to no less than 0.75 FTE.

-- A regular employee with a FTE of 0.75 or greater may request leave without pay from December 15, 2014 through February 6, 2015 and/or May 3, 2015 through August 22, 2015; Leave must be taken in full-week increments.
+- Reduced Seasonal Hours -- Unpaid Leave: Employees who meet the above criteria may request leave without pay from December 4, 2016 through February 4, 2017 and/or May 7, 2017 through August 19, 2017.
+Leave must be taken in full-week increments.

-Depending on a leave without pay or a reduction in FTE, the employee's benefits will be adjusted accordingly.
+- Depending on a leave without pay or a reduction in FTE, the employee's benefits will be adjusted accordingly.

 The business officer in the employee's department will execute a "Position Update" action in SAP to update the employee's record.
 Detailed instructions may be found in the HR Reference manual.

-At the end of the agreed upon leave, the business officer will execute the same action and bring the employee back to the original status, FTE and pay rate.
+- At the end of the agreed upon leave, the business officer will execute the same action and bring the employee back to the original status, FTE and pay rate.

 Find answers to these Frequently Asked Questions about Reduced Seasonal Hours.